0xDones/tfgen/README.md

 - YAML file configuration
 - Templates are parsed using `Go templates`
 - Support for a config directory containing templates and YAML configuration
+- Manage dependencies for providers/modules in a mappting of key values to source/version etc
+- Some utility functions to make it easier to use those depenencies in templates

 ## Getting Started